Back to blog

 First, we contribute original open-source software (OSS) into the ecosystem through our HASH platform, its connectors, and our blocks.
 You can find these on GitHub.

 Second, we leverage existing OSS within our platform to accelerate development of our products and to provide users with best-in-class experiences.
-Under the hood we rely on great technologies such as OpenSearch (Apache), Snowplow (Apache), React (MIT), Apollo Server (MIT), and GitLab (MIT).
-In addition, we use dozens of other open-source packages within our extended codebase.
+Under the hood we rely on great technologies such as OpenSearch (Apache) and React (MIT).
+In addition, we use hundreds of other open-source packages within our extended codebase.

 Third, we publish a lot of the source code for the non-open-source components of our platform (such as HASH Engine) publicly under fair-source licenses like the Elastic License.
 This allows any HASH user to utilize our simulation technology within their organization for internal use, free from restriction, provided they don’t offer this technology to others as a managed service themselves (as that would be competitive with our core business).
 In addition, the Elastic License forbids users from circumventing any license key functionality, or removing or obscuring any feature protected by those keys, as well as any included licenses, copyright and other legal notices.